-- Typical project team consists of five to seven alumni of Harvard Business School or Harvard Kennedy School working between two and four hours per week from October through May
+- Typical project team consists of five to six alumni (Classic projects) and three to four alumni (Short Projects) of Harvard Business School or Harvard Kennedy School working between two and four hours per week from January through June

 - The CAP team works side-by-side with the leadership of the nonprofit client

 - We leverage each team’s unique intellectual capital and business talent, customizing every project to meet client needs